 4. Clean and Monochromatic

-Monochromatic color schemes involve using colors of the same hue (i.e. red, blue, yellow) but of different intensities, brightness or levels of darkness.
+Monochromatic color schemes involve using colors of the same hue (i.e. red, blue, yellow) but of different intensities, brightness or levels of darkness (sometimes thought of as undertones).
 For example, a golden-yellow house with a pale lemon trim color would be considered monochromatic.

 Choosing a monochromatic color scheme is easy because most single-color paint swatches portray a single hue in various levels of intensity.
 If you choose a color from the lighter portion of the swatch and one from the darker portion of the swatch, you will have a complimentary monochromatic color scheme.